siberianfox/tinygwiki/Text-Wrappers-and-Transaction-IDs.md

 - Allow the protocol to be extended to add qualifiers, such as 'control', 'data', etc.
 - Support explicit routing of requests to specific endpoints (a form of command addressing)

-###Txt Key
+###JSON "txt" Wrapper
 The 'txt' key can be used to wrap any text that can otherwise be provided via a command line.
 Format is:

     {txt:"<command>"}    command is arbitrary text

   - The command is arbitrary text that may otherwise be entered without a JSON wrapper
-  - The command may have escapes for quotes. _(When in doubt, see [jsonlint](http://jsonlint.org/))_
+  - The command must be a quoted string, and may have escaped quotes - i.e. must follow valid JSON syntax
   - Examples:

           {txt:"N20 G0 X111.3 Y21.0"}
           {txt:"{\"xvm\":15000}"}
           {txt:"$x"}
+          {txt:"!"}

+    _(When in doubt of valid JSON format, see [jsonlint](http://jsonlint.org/))_

 ###Transaction ID
 A transaction ID 'tid' can be provided on a JSON line.
 It will be returned with the JSON response.
 Format is:

     {tid:<txn_ID>}

-  - The transaction ID is a number from 1 - 1,000,000.
-Zero is considered "no ID". _(Note: range will be 4 billion)_
+  - The transaction ID is a number from 1 - 4,000,000,000.
+Zero is considered "no ID".
-  - If transaction ID is present it will be returned in the r{} response for that command
+  - If transaction ID is present it will be returned in the response for that command.
   - Examples:

-          {txt:"{\"xvm\":15000}",tid:42}       relaxed JSON mode, not order dependent {"tid":42,"txt":"{\"xvm\":15000}"}   strict JSON mode, not order dependent
+          {txt:"{xvm:15000}",tid:42}           relaxed JSON mode, not order dependent {"tid":42,"txt":"{\"xvm\":15000}"}   strict JSON mode, not order dependent

-## Requests and Responses
+## Txt and Iid Requests and Responses
 The following describes how different types of commands are handled and what to expect in the responses.

 - **Gcode Block**
 The request will be executed as Gcode.
+The response will be a JSON object with three top-level objects:
+  - r{} response with data about the Gcode command
+  - tid echoing back the transaction ID (if a non-zero tid was present in the request)
-An r{} response will be generated with the transaction ID returned in the response.
+  - f{} footer with will be generated with the transaction ID returned in the response.
 The example below shows a response with e transaction ID where JV is set to JV_FOOTER (1), but is representative of other JV settings

           request:  {tid:12345,txt:"N20 G0 X111.3 Y21.0"}
           response: {r:{tid:12345},f:[3,0,24]}